Anna Tobin D'Ambrosio

 (315) 797-0000 ext.
 2159

-Anna Tobin D'Ambrosio became Director and Chief Curator of the Museum of Art at MWPAI in March of 2012.
-Since 2007, she had served as Assistant Director, Museum of Art.
-She has also held the position of Curator of Decorative Arts since 1989.
-D'Ambrosio holds a master's degree from the Cooperstown Graduate Program and has furthered her studies through the Attingham Program, Victorian Society Summer School, and a Winterthur research fellowship.
-She received her bachelor's degree from College of the Holy Cross in Worcester, MA.
-During her tenure she has added important cabinetmakers such as Herter Brothers, Daniel Pabst, Kimbel and Cabus, Charles Rohlfs, Lockwood de Forest, and Louis Tiffany to the collection as well as significant examples of silver by Tiffany & Co., Gorham Manufacturing, and George Sheibler.
+From 2007 to 2012, Ms. D’Ambrosio served as Assistant Director, Museum of Art.
+She has also held the position of Curator of Decorative Arts from 1989-2015.
+A native of Albany, New York, D’Ambrosio holds a master’s degree from the Cooperstown Graduate Program, received her bachelor’s degree from College of the Holy Cross, Worcester, Massachusetts, and has furthered her studies through the Attingham Program, Victorian Society Summer School, and a Winterthur research fellowship.
+During her curatorial tenure, Ms. D’Ambrosio added important works by cabinetmakers including Herter Brothers, Daniel Pabst, Kimbel and Cabus, Charles Rohlfs, Lockwood de Forest, and Louis C. Tiffany to the collection as well as significant examples of silver by Tiffany & Co., Gorham Manufacturing, and George Sheibler.